Motivational interviewing: Technology Assisted Motivational Interview (TAMI)

 Technology Assisted Motivational Interview (TAMI) is "used to define adaptations of MI delivered via technology and various types of media".
 This may include technological devices and creations such as computers, mobile phones, telephones, videos and animations.
 A review of multiple studies shows the potential effectiveness of the use of technology in delivering motivational interviewing consultations to encourage behavior change.
 However, some limitations include: the lack of empathy that may be expressed through the use of technology and the lack of face-to-face interaction may either produce a positive or negative effect on the patient.
 Further studies are required to determine whether face-to-face consultations to deliver MI is more effective in comparison to those delivered via technology.
+"A 2025 scoping review reported that AI systems delivering motivational interviewing show promise for enhancing patient engagement and scaling behavior change interventions but noted that most systems are in early development and few have been rigorously evaluated."

 Limitations

 Underlying mental health conditions

 Patients with an underlying mental illness present one such limitation to motivational interviewing.
-In a case where the patient suffers from an underlying mental illness such as depression, anxiety, bipolar disease, schizophrenia or other psychosis, more intensive therapy may be required to induce a change.
+In a case where the patient has an underlying mental illness such as depression, anxiety, bipolar disorder, schizophrenia or other psychosis, more intensive therapy may be required to induce a change.
 In these instances, the use of motivational interviewing as a technique to treat outward-facing symptoms, such as not brushing teeth, may be ineffective where the root cause of the problem stems from the mental illness.
 Some of the patients may act like listening to the interviewer just to veil their underlying mental health issue.
-It is so important to dig more in a subtle way.
-When working with these patients, it is important to recognize that only so much can be done at certain levels.
-The treating therapists should, therefore, ensure the patient is referred to the correct medical professional to treat the cause of the behavior, and not simply one of the symptoms.
+When working with these patients, it is important to recognize the limitations of behaviorally-focused counseling and motivational interviewing.
+The treating therapists should, therefore, ensure the patient is referred to the correct medical or psychological professional to address the cause of the behavior, and not simply one of the symptoms.